 - A screwdriver set

 - 17mm wrench

 How to ground a CB antenna Properly?
 With the Best Installation Process.

-Before diving into the full process some important point we should be remembered
+Before diving into the full process some important points we should be remembered

 - Keep the ground bond section dry.